generalMG/nanoGPT_mlx/README.md

 ## Requirements

-- macOS with Apple Silicon (M1/M2/M3)
+- macOS with Apple Silicon (M-series)
 - Python 3.8+
 - MLX 0.29.4 or later